Bachelor of Exercise and Sport Science (53J)

 Corey Somerville, Exercise Science student

-Career outcomes for graduates may include:
+Career outcomes and settings for graduates may include:

 • Fitness centres or gymnasiums